Nazrin99/detecting_active_emotion/README.md

 In this project I build an emotional speech detector.
 The goal is to train the model which can recognise active emotion in a speech segment.

+All experiments and computations are published in the `Experiments.ipynb` notebook file.

 ![](./imgs/actemo.png)

 This project is using large audio [dataset](https://ecs.utdallas.edu/research/researchlabs/msp-lab/MSP-Podcast.html) with emotional annotations to train 5 deep learning models with different architectures to recognise high level of emotional activation in audio segments.